Juan-Jones/earnonlinemoney/content/blog/statistics-freelancers-should-know.md

 ### 3. Remote Work is the New Norm

 Remote work has become the new norm due to advancements in technology, enabling seamless communication and collaboration from anywhere.
 Organizations recognize the cost-saving benefits, increased productivity, and access to a global talent pool, solidifying remote work as a permanent fixture in modern work culture.
-With the right skills and strategies, you can begin your journey to [start freelancing]({{< relref "how-to-start-freelancing" >}}) from home.
+With the right skills and strategies, you can begin your journey to work from home.

 *98% of respondents want to work remotely, at least some of the time, for the rest of their careers (Source: Buffer's State of Remote Work report).*